bitshares/docs.bitshares.org/source/bitshares/migration/what-changed.rst

   The *TITAN* technology in BitShares 2.0 slowed down blockchain processing significantly.
 Because of this and because TITAN did not really offer good privacy, we eliminated TITAN as a default transaction feature.
-  Hence: **Account transactions are public now aswell.**
+  Hence: **Account transactions are public now as well.**
-  However, since we recognize the value of financial privacy, we offer *blinded* transactions that hide the transfered *amount*, and *stealth* transactions to hide the sender and receiver.
+  However, since we recognize the value of financial privacy, we offer *blinded* transactions that hide the transferred *amount*, and *stealth* transactions that hide the sender and receiver.
 A combination of both is also possible.

-* **Prices are _Fractions_**:
+* **Prices are Fractions**:
   To circumvent rounding errors, all prices in BitShares 2.0 are represented as fractions.

-* **Delegates are now Witnessess and Payed Positions are now Budget Itmes**:
+* **Delegates are now Witnesses and Payed Positions are now Budget Items**:
-  Since we have separated the business part from the block producing part, we now call block producers (formaly known as *delegates*) witnesses, while the additional payed position for workers is called budget item.
+  Since we have separated the business part from the block producing part, we now call block producers (formerly known as *delegates*) witnesses, while the additional payed position for workers are called budget items.

 .. _industrial performance and scalability: https://bitshares.org/technology/industrial-performance-and-scalability/
 .. _bitAssets 2.0: https://bitshares.org/technology/price-stable-cryptocurrencies/